rusenask/mirage/docs/pages/advanced.rst

 User Exits
 ==========

-Stub-O-Matic provides hooks into the runtime to execute custom user code.
+Mirage provides hooks into the runtime to execute custom user code.
 Stubo can execute your custom code to transform stub matchers, requests and/or responses.
 This is a powerful mechanism when your stubs contain dynamic data or need to change over time.
 This can be useful to perform 'intelligent stubbing' for example to roll dates.
 The user exit API is contained in the stubo.ext.user_exit module.